 For the most part, I have been getting sweet, heartfelt compliments during this pregnancy.
 “You are glowing, you are all belly, you look radiant” and more.
 However, there is something about a baby bump that inspires some insensitive remarks.
 Not sure what is it about a baby bump that provokes some to be unkind and rude, but it happens.
 I have been keeping notes this time around and thought I would share with you what should be refrained from saying to a pregnant woman.

 1. Did you plan this?
 Ok, I get this one a lot!
 Not really sure if it’s your business if I planned to pee on ovulation sticks and create another life or if we had an unprotected meeting after celebrating New Years Eve.
+Are you expecting me to tell you that I used fertility pills to help me get pregnant?
 Either way, do I really have to explain if I planned this?
 A simple Congratulations would be pretty sweet if you ask me.

 2. When are you due, tomorrow?
 Look, my belly gets really big when I am pregnant.
 I have a short torso and there is no where for the baby to go but straight out.
 So, what I wonder is what compels people to take a little jab and remind me of how big I am.
 Wow, this one blows my mind.
 Also, at times people ask, “Are you sure there isn’t twins in there?”
 Either way, our bodies are going to do what they need to do to make a liver and a pancreas and most of us GET BIG.
 Please refrain from pointing out how large I am.
 Trust me, I already know and don’t need the extra input.